Fu Daqing

 Fu Daqing (傅大庆 (付大慶, Fù Dàqìng)), alias Fu Dajing (符大經 (符大经, Fú Dàjīng)), was a Chinese Communist propagandist, translator and organiser who worked for the Communist cause before his capture and execution by the Imperial Japanese Army during World War II.
 He is also the father of Dai Qing (戴晴), a leading activist.

 Fu Daqing was born in 1900 in Linchuan, Jiangxi province.
 Having lost his father at an early age, the young Daqing was brought up by his mother, a school teacher.
 After graduating from a missionary-run high school with fluency in English, he travelled to Shanghai to continue his education.
-In Shanghai, he read the newspaper New Youth and met Chen Duxiu, co-founder of the Communist Party of China.
+In Shanghai, he read the newspaper New Youth and met Chen Duxiu, co-founder of the Chinese Communist Party (CCP).
 Whilst learning Russian at the Institute of Foreign Languages, Fu joined the Socialist Youth Brigade of China in 1920.

 The next year he travelled by sea to study at the Eastern University in Moscow with Liu Shaoqi and others.
-In Moscow Fu took the Russian name Federov and later joined the Communist Party of China.
+In Moscow Fu took the Russian name Federov and later joined the CCP.
 In the summer of 1924, after returning from Moscow, Fu worked for Sun Yatsen's government in Guangdong as a translator for the Soviet agent Mikhail Borodin.
 He was active at the Whampoa Military Academy and first participated in military operations in 1925.
 The following year Fu joined the Northern Expedition.
 After the abortive Nanchang Uprising, Fu Daqing returned to his native Linchuan to engage in propaganda work among the people.
 In December 1927, he participated in a failed Communist uprising in Guangzhou, after which he fled to Hong Kong.
 Fu went on to visit Singapore, Thailand, Indonesia, Burma and the Philippines.
 On 29 April 1930 Fu Daqing co-founded the South Seas Communist Party (predecessor to the Communist parties of Indochina, Malaya and Siam) with Ho Chi Minh and eighteen others.
 Later he became a propaganda officer for the party, co-editing The Malayan Worker.
 The British authorities had him arrested and deported back to China, where he was imprisoned firstly at Guangzhou and then at Shanghai by the Kuomintang.